holyelk/Interactive2/README.md

 cheese_feedback_combi_clean.py is the standard smile detector.
 cheese_feedback_game_window1_clean.py is the first part of the program for the inputs of the expressions.
 cheese_feedback_game_window2_clean.py is the second part of the program for the output to the snake game.

+RM4 consists of code meant for the Raspberry Pi.
+Using the Raspberry Pi, it will detect faces and control a servo to face the direction of the face.